How To Cast A Fishing Rod Far?

 Factors That Affect Casting Distance

 There are a few major factors that affect your casting distance.
-Firstly is the sinker weight and line diameter.
+Firstly is the sinker weight, lure weight, and line diameter.
 Along with that, wind plays a huge role and it is usually not your ally, so the best thing you can do is to cast in the opposite direction to the way it is blowing.
 If the fishing pole is too short, you might have a problem with casting far enough, and another element that can affect it is the flexibility of the rod.
 A fishing pole that flexes a lot is not adequate for far distance casting.

 Tips For Far Distance Casting